webxos/macroslow/NVIDIA/CUDA/README.md

 ### 🐋 BELUGA 2048-AES and CUDA Integration

-The **BELUGA 2048-AES** (Bilateral Environmental Linguistic Ultra Graph Agent) architecture, part of PROJECT DUNES, provides a foundation for CUDA integration.
+The **BELUGA 2048-AES** (Bilateral Environmental Linguistic Ultra Graph Agent) architecture, it provides a foundation for CUDA integration.
 BELUGA combines **SOLIDAR™** (SONAR + LIDAR fusion) with quantum-distributed graph databases and edge-native IoT frameworks, all accelerated by CUDA.
 This guide will use BELUGA as a reference architecture for building CUDA-powered MCP systems.

 Key features of BELUGA with CUDA:
 - **Bilateral Data Processing**: Parallel processing of multimodal data (e.g., video, text) using CUDA cores.